Afro-American Cultural Center at Yale

 The Afro-American Cultural Center at Yale is a cultural house on the campus of Yale University in New Haven, Connecticut.
 The center opened in 1969 after the Yale Corporation approved the establishment of a space for black students and community members.
 The Afro-American Cultural Center is home to over thirty resident student organizations including the Black Student Alliance at Yale, the Urban Improvement Corps, the Black Church at Yale, Rhythmic Blue, and the Black Men's Union.
-Risë Nelson, Assistant Dean of Yale College, currently serves as the Director.
+Timeica Bethel, Assistant Dean of Yale College, currently serves as the Director.